m-siya/cpu-scheduling-algorithms/README.md

 - [ ] Improve cognitive complexity of round_robin.py run() method.
 - [x] Add implementation of pre-emptive priority scheduling algorithm.
 - [ ] Add docstrings for each function of all algorithms.
+- [ ] Add overhead option for each algorithm

 - [ ] Separate Average waiting time and Average turn around time functions for each.
 - [ ] Try to make Gantt charts as part of display function